Ryan McMahon Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9, the first-best in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks first in the league.

-- The Braves' 3.83 team ERA ranks third across all league pitching staffs.
+- The Braves have a 3.81 team ERA that ranks third across all MLB pitching staffs.

-- Braves pitchers combine to allow the fewest home runs in baseball (135 total, one per game).
+- Braves pitchers combine to surrender 135 home runs (one per game), the least in baseball.

+- Vines will take the mound to start for the Braves, his first this season.

+- The right-hander will make his MLB debut.
+He's 25 years old.

 © 2023 Data Skrive.
 All rights reserved.